 The perception that fraternities and sororities are only an option for “rich” students is widespread and false.
-Greek organizations are quite affordable and fees go towards services and events that will positively impact your child.
+Greek organizations are quite affordable and fees go towards services and events that will positively impact you or your child.
 Each chapter is self-supported through dues charged to all members.
 Also, chapters have payment plans that can be arranged to reduce to ease that responsibility.

 Who actually is in charge of the organization, and is there outside support?

 Students elected to officer positions manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees, so everyone is involved in and exposed to leadership positions.
 Each member learns cooperation, communication, and planning skills.
 Alumni act as advisers, and some chapters have alumni advisory boards that work with its members.
-Each group is governed by its inter/national headquarters, which established their chapter’s regulations, and offers advice and direction through professional staff and volunteers.
+Each group is governed by its inter/national headquarters, which establishes their chapter’s regulations, and offers advice and direction through professional staff and volunteers.

-The Interfraternity Council is an entity consisting of all chapter presidents and a non-voting executive board that works with the univeristy to govern the community.
+The Interfraternity Council is an entity consisting of all chapter presidents and a non-voting executive board that works with the university to govern the community.
 Additionally, the Office of Fraternity and Sorority Life and Student Compliance consists of professional liaisons to the Greek community, offering support, advice and guidance to governing councils, chapter officers, advisers, and members.